robbydyer/sports/README.md

 ```

 ## Configuration
 You can run the app without passing any configuration, it will just use some sane defaults.
 Currently it only defaults to showing the NHL board.
 Each board that is enabled will be rotated through.
+The default location for the config file is `/etc/sportsmatrix.conf`

 Example:
 ```shell